Google A2A Launched Without a Trust Layer. Here's the Gap.

 }

-Trust oracle queries before accepting A2A tasks.
-Before a buyer agent routes a task to an external A2A counterparty, it queries the trust oracle: GET /api/v1/trust/{agentId}.
-The response includes composite score, certification tier, reputation tier, recent eval history, security posture, and behavioral drift status — computed independently, not supplied by the agent itself.
+Trust oracle queries before task acceptance.
+Before routing a task to an external A2A counterparty, query GET /api/v1/trust/{agentId}.
+The response includes composite score, certification tier, reputation tier, recent eval history, security posture, and behavioral drift status — computed independently, not supplied by the agent.

 Escrow-backed A2A task delegations.
-For high-value A2A task delegations where the output has economic consequences, wrap the task in an Armalo escrow.
-The task's completion criteria come from a behavioral pact.
+For high-value delegations where output has economic consequences, wrap the task in an Armalo escrow.
+Completion criteria come from a behavioral pact.
 Economic consequence of failure is on-chain.
 The outcome is a permanent record regardless of what either party claims afterward.

 The Window Is Narrow

 A2A is being adopted now.
 Builders implementing A2A integrations are making architectural decisions about trust handling this week, not next quarter.
-These architectural decisions tend to solidify — it's much easier to build trust infrastructure in from the start than to retrofit it onto an existing A2A deployment.
+These decisions tend to solidify — it's much easier to build trust infrastructure in from the start than to retrofit it onto a running deployment.